 - orange food coloring for making pumpkin deviled eggs

-- Place eggs in pan covered with water bring to boil over medium heat
+- Place eggs in a pan covered with water bring to boil over medium heat

-- remove pan from heat put lid on pan and time eggs for 20 minutes
+- remove the pan from heat put lid on pan and time eggs for 20 minutes

 - drain water, add cold water and ice to cool eggs down